sammymarks/Family-Bike-Build-Network/README.md

 ## **What went well?**
 - Planning paid off - minimal deviation from wireframe and ERD completed in the first day of the project
-- DB and back-end implementation went smoothly, as designed
+- DB and back-end implementation went smoothly, worked as designed
+- Used ChatGPT to help build out backend
 - Much quicker on setting up front-end template/styling, including Grid
 - Learned some cool coding tidbits, including:
     - Use a single "Model.create()" method instead of "new Model()" -> "Model.save()"